cormorack/gallery/README.md

 You'll get an email when it is done but it should only take a few moments.
 To check the results:
 Return to your GitHub home page http://github.com and click on *Repositories*; where *gallery* should now be apparent as a link.
 So click on that.
-You should see a file browser that lists some sub-folders and some files including that all-important `d'Orsay.ipynb' notebook file.
+You should see a file browser that lists some sub-folders and some files including that all-important `d'Orsay.ipynb` notebook file.
 If you scroll down below the file browser you'll see... wait for it... ***this message***.